Aikido vs ThreatQ

 Who is it best for?

-It is best for small to mid-sized teams without dedicated security resources.
+It is best suited for small to mid-sized security teams without dedicated resources seeking to automate vulnerability response.

 ThreatQ